-(1) General - Many of the terms for which the Regulation or Forms prescribed by the Regulation provide definitions are defined somewhat differently in the applicable securities legislation of several local jurisdictions.
-A term used in the Regulation and defined in the securities statute of a local jurisdiction has the meaning given to it in the statute unless: (a) the definition in that statute is restricted to a specific portion of the statute that does not govern continuous disclosure; or (b) the context otherwise requires.
+(1) General - Many of the terms for which the Instrument or Forms prescribed by the Instrument provide definitions are defined somewhat differently in the applicable securities legislation of several local jurisdictions.
+A term used in the Instrument and defined in the securities statute of a local jurisdiction has the meaning given to it in the statute unless: (a) the definition in that statute is restricted to a specific portion of the statute that does not govern continuous disclosure; or (b) the context otherwise requires.

-For instance, the terms "form of proxy", "material change", "proxy", "published market", "recognized quotation and trade reporting system" and "solicit" are defined in local securities legislation of most jurisdictions.
-The provincial and territorial regulatory authorities consider the meanings given to these terms in securities legislation to be substantially similar to the definitions set out in the Regulation.
+For instance, the terms "form of proxy", "material change", "proxy", and "recognized quotation and trade reporting system" are defined in local securities legislation of most jurisdictions.
+The provincial and territorial regulatory authorities consider the meanings given to these terms in securities legislation to be substantially similar to the definitions set out in the Instrument.

-- (2) Asset-backed security Section 1.7 of Companion Policy 44-101CP provides guidance for the definitions of "asset-backed securities" and "principal obligor". - (3) Directors and Executive Officers Where the Regulation or any of the Forms use the term "directors" or "executive officers", a reporting issuer that is not a corporation must refer to the definitions in securities legislation of "director" and

-"officer".
-The definition of "officer" may include any individual acting in a capacity similar to that of an officer of a company.
-Similarly, the definition of "director" typically includes a person acting in a capacity similar to that of a director of a company.
-Therefore, non-corporate issuers must determine in light of the particular circumstances which individuals or persons are acting in such capacities for the purposes of complying with the Regulation and the Forms.
-Further, in considering paragraph (f) of the definition of "executive officer", we would consider an individual that is employed by an entity separate from the reporting issuer, but that performs a policy-making function in respect of the reporting issuer through that separate entity or otherwise, to fit within this definition..

-- (4) Investment Fund Generally, the definition of "investment fund" would not include a trust or other entity that issues securities which entitle the holder to substantially all of the net cash flows generated by: (i) an underlying business owned by the trust or other entity, or (ii) the income-producing properties owned by the trust or other entity.
-Examples of trusts or other entities that are not included in the definition are business income trusts, real estate investment trusts and royalty trusts. - (5) Reverse Takeover The definition of reverse takeover is based upon the definition in the Handbook.
-The Handbook adds further clarification that, although legally the enterprise (the legal parent) that issued the securities is regarded as the parent or continuing enterprise, the enterprise (the legal subsidiary) whose former securityholders now control (as that term is used in the Handbook) the combined enterprise is treated as the acquirer for accounting purposes.
-As a result, for accounting purposes, the issuing enterprise (the legal parent) is deemed to be a continuation of the acquirer and the acquirer is deemed to have acquired control of the assets and business of the issuing enterprise in consideration for the issue of capital.
+- (2) Asset-backed security Section 1.8 of Companion Policy 44-101CP provides guidance for the definition of "asset-backed security". - (3) Directors and Executive Officers Where the Instrument or any of the Forms use the term "directors" or "executive officers", a reporting issuer that is not a corporation must refer to the definitions in securities legislation of "director".
+The definition of "director" typically includes a person acting in a capacity similar to that of a director of a company.
+Therefore, non-corporate issuers must determine in light of the particular circumstances which individuals or persons are acting in such capacities for the purposes of complying with the Instrument and the Forms.
+Further, in considering paragraph (c) of the definition of "executive officer", we would consider an individual that is employed by an entity separate from the reporting issuer, but that performs a policy-making function in respect of the reporting issuer through that separate entity or otherwise, to fit within this definition. - (4) Investment Fund Generally, the definition of "investment fund" would not include a trust or other entity that issues securities which entitle the holder to substantially all of the net cash flows generated by: (i) an underlying business owned by the trust or other entity, or (ii) the income-producing properties owned by the trust or other entity.
+Examples of trusts or other entities that are not included in the definition are business income trusts, real estate investment trusts and royalty trusts. - (5) Reverse Takeover The definition of reverse takeover is tied to the concept for accounting purposes.
+For issuers that use Canadian GAAP, the Handbook defines what transactions an issuer must treat as a reverse takeover.
+Under the Handbook, although legally the enterprise (the legal parent) that issued the securities is regarded as the parent or continuing enterprise, the enterprise (the legal subsidiary) whose former securityholders now control (as that term is used in the Handbook) the combined enterprise is treated as the acquirer for accounting purposes.
+As a result, for accounting purposes, the issuing enterprise (the legal parent) is deemed to be a continuation of the acquirer and the acquirer is deemed to have acquired control of the assets and business of the issuing enterprise in consideration for the issue of capital. - (6) Restructuring transaction A "restructuring transaction" includes a transaction in which a reporting issuer acquires assets, which may include assets that constitute a business, and issues securities resulting in - new securityholders owning or controlling more than 50% of the reporting issuer's outstanding voting securities, and